-Further, the letter f combines with the alphabet l or r to produce a blend sound of /f/l as in flop, flip, flag and a blend sound of /fr/ as in frog, fret, frame.
+Further, the letter f combines with the alphabet l or r to produce a blended sound of /f/l as in flop, flip, flag and a blended sound of /fr/ as in frog, fret, frame.

-How to introduce the pronunciation of the ‘f’ to the child?
+How to Introduce the Pronunciation of ‘f’ Sound to the Child?

 - Invite the child to the table and tell them, today we are going to learn the sound of the letter ‘f’ that produces.